smashdevcode/the-latest-on-typescript/presentation.md

 Continues to evolve and improve
 Interesting things on the roadmap
 The Google AngularJS team's support is a big boost
+How to get TS

-3) Overview of ES6 features
+4) Overview of ES6 features
     Start in Atom???
     Then move to VS???
     Or just do this part entirely in VS???

-4) What's coming in future releases?
+5) What's coming in future releases?

+Lots of good stuff
+Quickly flip through each item
+Got that?

 1.6
 ES6 Generators